paopao74cn/InMOS-DW/content/Jobs/Stanford_PhD.md

 ### Terms:
-PhD Student to be filled as soon as possible.
+PhD student and PostDoc to be filled for Fall 2024.
-The initial appointment will be for five years.
+The initial PhD appointment will be for five years.

 ### Qualifications:
 Degree in geosciences, physics, applied mathematics, fluid dynamics, astronomy, or a related field.
 Strong background in theory and/or modeling.

 ### Document requested:
-Information about the application process can be found at the <a href="https://earth.stanford.edu/ess/admissions">admissions page, linked here</a>.
 To learn more, applicants should send via e-mail to [Aditi Sheshadri]({{< ref "/Team/" >}}):
 1. a statement of research experience, qualification and interest
 2. a complete CV